Flora Cohen, LMSW is a doctoral student in the George Warren Brown School of Social Work.

 Research Interests: global mental health, mental heath infrastructure development in low resource settings, community based rehabilitation, implementation science, and community based participatory research.

-Flora is interested in culturally competent approaches to mental health implementation science in low-resource settings with populations who have had traumatic experiences.
+Flora is interested in culturally competent and decolonialist approaches to mental health implementation science in low-resource settings with populations who have had traumatic experiences.